-YOUNGSTOWN - As Ohio health officials in Ohio are reporting the first flu-related death of a child for the 2025-26 season, flue cases are on the rise in the Mahoning and Shenango Valleys.
+YOUNGSTOWN - As Ohio health officials are reporting the first flu-related death of a child for the 2025-26 season, flu cases are on the rise in the Mahoning and Shenango Valleys.
 The state announced the victim was a teenager from Greene County in southwestern Ohio.

 Ohio Department of Health Director Bruce Vanderhoff called the death a tragedy and a serious reminder that the flu is a major health threat.
 He urged parents to vaccinate their children, noting it is not too late for a shot.
 Ohio typically sees between one and seven pediatric flu deaths each year.